sarahsorous/dnaPipelineR/README.md

 - Sentiment label
 - Confidence scores

 The pipeline is designed with future integration into the Java-based DNA software Discourse [Discourse Network Analyzer](https://github.com/leifeld/dna) (DNA, v3.0.11; Leifeld, 2024) in mind, enabling researchers to map actor–concept networks more quickly and consistently than through manual annotation alone.
-For additional materials including: the manually annotated dataset used for training models, code and results from experiments on classifiers, and an example output folder generated from the pipeline please visit the seperate repository [dnaPipelineR-materials](https://github.com/sarahtunmore/dnaPipelineR-materials).
+For additional materials including: the manually annotated dataset used for training models, code and results from experiments on classifiers, and an example output folder generated from the pipeline please visit the separate repository [dnaPipelineR-materials](https://github.com/sarahtunmore/dnaPipelineR-materials).

 **dnaPipelineR** was created as part of a Master’s Extended Research Project (MSc Data Science, University of Manchester, 2025) under the supervision of Prof. Philip Leifeld.